Geemili/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    - In HTML, tags are like boxes that hold text or more boxes.
+Sematic HTML is like labeling all of the boxes according to a standard so that anyone (or even a computer) can easily know what's in the boxes.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.